INTO-University-Partnerships/gold-group-diversity/README.md

 # GOLD group diversity

-A command line programme to diversify groups of students.
+A command line programme to maximize the diversity (in terms of gender, INTO centre and country of origin) of groups of students within a course.

 ## Technology